MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 [!INCLUDE[vs_dev15_md](misc/includes/vs_dev15_md.md)] allows using /sdl with /await.
 We removed the /RTC limitation with Coroutines.

 ### Codegen, security, diagnostics and versioning
-This release brings several improvements in optimization, code generation, toolset versioning and diagnostics.
+This release brings several improvements in optimization, code generation, toolset versioning, and diagnostics.
 Some notable improvements include:

 - Improved code generation of loops: Support for automatic vectorization of division of constant integers, better identification of memset patterns.
 - Improved code security: Improved emission of buffer overrun compiler diagnostics, and /guard:cf now guards switch statements that generate jump tables.
 - Versioning: The value of the built-in preprocessor macro _MSC_VER is now being monotonically updated at every Visual C++ toolset update.
 For more information, see [Visual C++ Compiler Version](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/visual-c-compiler-version/).
 - New toolset layout: The compiler and related build tools have a new location and directory structure on your development machine.
 The new layout enables side-by-side installations of multiple versions of the compiler.
 For more information, see [Compiler Tools Layout in Visual Studio "15"](https://blogs.msdn.microsoft.com/vcblog/2016/10/07/compiler-tools-layout-in-visual-studio-15/).
 - Improved diagnostics: The output window now shows the column where an error occurs.
 For more information, see [C++ compiler diagnostics improvements in VS "15" Preview 5](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/c-compiler-diagnostics-improvements-in-vs-15-rc/).
-- When using co-routines, the Experimental keyword "yield" (available under /await switch) has been removed.
-Your code should be updated to use the "co_yield" instead.
-For more information, see the Visual C++ Team blog.
+- When using co-routines, the experimental keyword "yield" (available under the /await switch) has been removed.
+Your code should be updated to use `co_yield` instead.
+For more information, see the [Visual C++ Team blog](https://blogs.msdn.microsoft.com/vcblog/).

 **Visual Studio 2017 version 15.3**: Additional improvements to diagnostics in the compiler.
 For more information, see [Diagnostic Improvements in Visual Studio 2017 15.3.0](https://blogs.msdn.microsoft.com/vcblog/2017/07/21/diagnostic-improvements-in-vs2017-15-3-0/).